blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_macos.rst

     scons platform=macos arch=arm64

 .. tip::
-    If you are compiling Godot to make changes or contribute to the engine, you may want to use the SCons options ``dev_build=yes`` or ``dev_mode=yes``.
+    If you are compiling Blazium to make changes or contribute to the engine, you may want to use the SCons options ``dev_build=yes`` or ``dev_mode=yes``.
     See :ref:`doc_introduction_to_the_buildsystem_development_and_production_aliases`
     for more info.